Hip replacement surgery - after - self-care; Knee replacement surgery - after - self-care

 Bend your knees almost to a right angle or 90° (after knee replacement)

-Walk on a level surface with crutches or a walker without help
+Walk on a level surface with crutches or a walker, without any other help

 Walk up some steps with help